 - Improve client relationships (eliminates the need to chase invoices)

 - Business development & pitch support

 - Marketing: approved firms can advertise their funding facility

 Augusta has worked with hundreds of different law firms in the UK, and can work with almost any reputable, established firm.
-As part of our diligence process and before we finance a claim we undertake some light touch due diligence on the law firm.
+As part of our diligence process and before we fund a claim we undertake some light touch due diligence on the law firm.

 If you are interested in partnering with us, please contact us.